SupriseB/Data-Science-Projects/Machine Learning Projects/Metagenomic analysis & machine learning/outputs/README.md

 ## 6. Overall Interpretation

-Across all levels of analysis—machine learning classification, alpha diversity, beta diversity, and PERMANOVA—there is consistent evidence that:
+Across all levels of analysis—machine learning classification, alpha diversity, beta diversity, and PERMANOVA;there is consistent evidence that:

 ### **Delivery mode does not strongly influence the species‑level gut microbiome in this dataset.**